Get

 Formal Recognition of English Cream (White) Golden Retrievers

 When White Golden Retrievers first started showing up in litters, the United Kennel Club viewed it as a fault and banned it as an official color.
-However, things took a turn in 1936, and they added white/cream as an acceptable coloration.
-In the United States, cream and white Goldens are not accepted and remain that way.
+However, things took a turn in 1936, when The Kennel Club (UK) formally clarified that very light cream shades fall within the acceptable range of gold.
+In the United States, cream and white Goldens are not accepted and remain unrecognized in the breed standards.

 divider dog faces oct 2024